Mason stops 34 shots to lead Flyers in 2-0 win over Rangers

-NEW YORK (AP) -- Steve Mason stopped 34 shots for his 31st career shutout and the Philadelphia Flyers beat the New York Rangers 2-0 on Wednesday night.
+NEW YORK (AP) -- Steve Mason and the Philadelphia Flyers have struggled since winning 10 in a row last month.
+They're feeling a little better now after getting consecutive victories for the first time in 5 1/2 weeks.

-Wayne Simmonds and Jakub Voracek scored 2:36 apart in the third period for the Flyers, who had lost five straight to the Rangers.
+Mason stopped 34 shots for his 31st career shutout, Wayne Simmonds and Jakub Voracek scored 2:36 apart in the third period and the Flyers beat the New York Rangers 2-0 on Wednesday night.

+Philadelphia, which beat the New York Islanders 3-2 in overtime in Brooklyn on Sunday night, improved to 5-9-3 since their long win streak ended Dec.
+17.

+''It's definitely something to build off of for everybody,'' said Mason, 4-8-2 in his last 14 starts. ''It's been a tough stretch the last month or so mentally I think for everybody.
+We've had two games recently over here on the road against two quality hockey clubs and to be able to come away with four points is definitely something to build off.''

+Mason got his first shutout of the season and first since last March 5 against Columbus.
+He helped Philadelphia end a five-game losing streak to the Rangers and get its second win in the last 13 meetings at Madison Square Garden.

+''It's a real good road win,'' Flyers coach Dave Hakstol said. ''In this building, obviously it's a hard place to win.
+At times, it wasn't our prettiest effort or our cleanest effort, but it was a real good team effort.''

-Henrik Lundqvist finished with 24 saves for the Rangers, who ended a three-game winning streak.
+Henrik Lundqvist made 24 saves for the Rangers, who ended a three-game winning streak.

 The Flyers took the lead at 6:09 of the third, just 34 seconds after the Rangers' Matt Puempel was sent off for tripping.
 Voracek fired a shot from the right slot that was stopped by Lundqvist, but Brayden Schenn jabbed at the puck, it went to Simmonds and he backhanded it in for his 20th.